Josef Korbel School of International Studies

 Ilene Grabel, Professor, PhD, University of Massachusetts Amherst

-Lewis Griffith III, Teaching Assistant Professor, PhD, University of Denver
+Lewis Griffith III, Teaching Associate Professor, PhD, University of Denver

 Sarah Hamilton, Associate Professor, PhD, University of Kentucky

 Nader Hashemi, Associate Professor, PhD, University of Toronto

 Cullen Hendrix, Associate Professor, PhD, University of California, San Diego

 Lynn Holland, Teaching Professor, PhD, University of California, Los Angeles